Actively Recruiting

 - Unable to read English or Chinese

-- Contraindications to exercise based on PAR-Q+ or ePARmed-X+
+- Contraindications to exercise as indicated by PAR-Q+ or ePARmed-X+

-- Diagnosed with neurodevelopmental disorders such as intellectual disabilities, communication disorders, specific learning disorder, autism spectrum disorder, or motor disorders
+- Diagnosed with neurodevelopmental disorders such as intellectual disabilities, communication disorders, autism spectrum disorder, and motor disorders

-- Diagnosed with other DSM-5 defined substance use disorders greater than mild severity except for tobacco or caffeine
+- Having other substance use disorders greater than mild severity (except tobacco or caffeine)

-- Diagnosed with neurocognitive disorders according to DSM-5 or ICD-11
+- Diagnosed with neurocognitive disorders by DSM-5 or ICD-11

 AI-Screening